The Researcher Development Concordat 2019 is structured around three Principles:

 The obligations of the Concordat include a commitment to the provision and implementation of a range of opportunities and interventions.
 This includes:

-The University’s Action Plan is underpinned by a rigorous consultation process.
+The University of York's action plan is underpinned by a rigorous concordat consultation process.
 It will be published as an interim draft document in accordance with the requirements of the HR Excellence in Research Recognition process.
 A final version will be circulated mid-October 2020 for comment and a paper submitted for approval by URC in December.
 This final version will be published by January 2021.